 Contact InfoGet in Touch

 Curriculum and Courses

-The co-major core consists of 21 credit hours, including choices in Fashion, Art, Marketing, and Theatre.
-Each student also chooses one of three option areas: fashion corporate business, fashion design, or fashion entrepreneurship (16-20 credit hours).
+The co-major core consists of 21 credit hours, including choices in Fashion, Art, Textiles, and Business.
+Each student also chooses one of three option areas: Fashion Corporate Business, Fashion Design, or Fashion Entrepreneurship (16-20 additional credit hours).

 These skills are applicable to design, merchandising, marketing, and management careers in the apparel, beauty, and retail industries.